Work samples

 SHEEP is a short dance film exploring the blurred lines between self, social environments, and how identity is challenged in our attempts to connect.
 Using different dance genres and aesthetics as a cinematic tool to narration, varying personalities, and psychological conflict, watch as Devonte’s sense of self becomes compromised with his need to belong.

-Performed by Devonte Tasker, Ikira Peace.
+Performed by Devonte Tasker, Alexandria McGriff, and Ikira Peace

 Videography and Editing by Brandon Germain